 As a teaching resource, CBDLab provides an opportunity for senior students in our three professional programs to study and conduct design projects in downtown Calgary.
 This is an unprecedented way to experience city building first-hand, interact with city officials and local practitioners, and better under some of the challenges facing our downtown core.

 At a research level, CBDLab leverages its central downtown location and unique collaboration between academia, industry, and policy makers around a series of Grand Challenge Research Themes.
-The current themes are Designing Out Waste, Cities for All, and Metropolitan Growth and Change.
-A fourth Grand Challenge Research Theme will be identified in 2020.
 Students in the graduate research degree programs have the opportunity to work on their projects at the CBDLab, alongside faculty members and other industry and university collaborators.

 The City Building Gallery features exhibitions from our community partners and alumni — and delves into broad explorations and discussions about city building.
 Pop-up events and workshops complement the exhibitions.
 The Event Hall is a multipurpose open space that hosts over 100 city-building events each year, both large and small.
 These include block week courses, international symposia, and the School's Design Matters Lecture Series.
 The studio is an active generative workspace for researchers and their students and also houses senior design studio courses in the faculty's professional programs.
 The Fabrication Lab contains advanced digital equipment including two robotic arms and a large format (10-foot) 3D printer capable of printing recycled plastic, plaster, and concrete.
 The lower level of the CBDLab has a series of classrooms, meeting spaces, offices, and workrooms.